markrey/shipyardctl/README.md

 > export PRIVATE_HOST "$APIGEE_ORG-$APIGEE_ENVIRONMENT_NAME.apigee.net"
 > apigeectl create deployment "test" "example" $PUBLIC_HOST $PRIVATE_HOST 1 $PTS_URL
 ```
-This creates a new deployment within the "test" environment with a previously generated PTS URL.
+This creates a new deployment within the "test" environment with the previously generated PTS URL.
 The number 1 represents the number
 of replicas to be made and "example" is the name of the deployment.

 **Retrieve newly created deployment by name**